Skip to main content

 In November, 2020, we held our first Fiddle Hell Online, with over 800 attendees.
 Without physical space limitations, we increased the number of concerts to 35, along with 35 jams and 170 workshops.

-While there were no hallway jams or in-person hugs with musical friends, attendees really appreciated "front-row" seats for all sessions, and the ability to replay all sessions (and even slow them down) for the next 4 months.
+While there were no hallway jams or in-person hugs with musical friends, attendees really appreciated "front-row" seats for all sessions, and the ability to replay all sessions (and even slow them down) for the next 3 months.
 We were excited to offer many more workshops that provided opportunities to learn about the contributions and roles of people of color in the origins and evolution of the instruments, tunes, and styles we play.
 In April, 2021, we held our second Fiddle Hell Online, with over 900 attendees.
 In November, 2021, the third FHO had over 800 attendees.
 In April, 2022, the fourth FHO was held, with lots of new instructors and sessions.
-In April, 2023, the fifth FHO was held and was fun for all, followed by the 6th FHO in Aprll, 2024.
+In April, 2023, the fifth FHO was held and was fun for all, followed by the 6th FHO in Aprll, 2024 and the 7th FHO in April, 2025 with 3 months (can be extended to 6 or 9 months) of replays!

-We re-started Fiddle Hell in-person in November, 2022, in Westford, MA, and enjoyed it again in November, 2023.
+We re-started Fiddle Hell in-person in November, 2022, in Westford, MA, and enjoyed it again in November of 2023 and 2024.
 Each time, more than 500 happy musicans gathered for concerts, workshops, and jams (guided and informal).
 Many tunes flew by, and it was great to be together in person.
-And it's returning November 7-10, 2024!
+And it's returning November 13-16, 2025!

 Our plan is to hold FH online every April, and in person every November.
 Mark your calendar: